Truro Cathedral: History and description

 The Diocese of Truro was established in December 1876, and its first bishop, Edward White Benson, was consecrated on 25 April 1877 at St Paul's Cathedral.

 Construction began in 1880 to a design by the leading Gothic Revival architect John Loughborough Pearson.
 Truro was the first Anglican cathedral to be built on a new site in England since Salisbury Cathedral in 1220.
 It was built on the site of the 16th-century parish church of St Mary the Virgin, a building in the Perpendicular style with a spire 128 ft tall.
 The final services in St Mary's were held on Sunday 3 October 1880 and the church was demolished that month, leaving only the south aisle, which was retained to serve as the parish church.

 From 24 October 1880 until 1887 a temporary wooden building on an adjacent site served as the cathedral.
-The seats were free and unappropriated, accommodated fewer than 400 people and were extremely hot in summer and cold in winter.
-It was in this building that Benson introduced the new evening service of Nine Lessons and Carols on Christmas Eve, 1880.
+The seats were free and unappropriated, accommodated fewer than 400 people, and were extremely hot in summer and cold in winter.
+It was in this building that Bishop Benson introduced the new evening service of Nine Lessons and Carols on Christmas Eve, 1880.

 The choir and transepts were complete by October 1887.
 The service of consecration took place on 3 November, performed by E. W. Benson, by then Archbishop of Canterbury.
 His successor as Bishop of Truro, George Wilkinson, and twenty other bishops were also present, together with civic representatives and diocesan clergy, and about 2,000 other people.
 The central tower was finished by 1905 and the building was completed with the opening of the two western towers in 1910.
 J. L. Pearson died in 1897 and his son Frank took over the project.
 Frank Loughborough Pearson's other works include St Matthew's, Auckland in New Zealand.